Serotonin syndrome is a serious drug reaction. It is caused by medications that build up high levels of serotonin in the body.

 - A serious reaction to certain medications, such as some anesthetics, antipsychotic drugs and other agents known to produce these severe reactions

-- Damage associated with illegal drug use
+- Damage associated with illicit drug use

 - Severe alcohol withdrawal